starlitriver/starlitriver.github.io/content/mathematics/trigonometric functions.md

 ---
-aliases:
+title:
-  - trigonometric function
+description:
-  - trig function
+aliases: [trig function, trig functions, trigonometric function]
-  - trig functions
+tags: []
-tags:
+permalink:
 ---

 in mathematics, the trigonometric functions are functions which relate an angle of a right-angled triangle to ratios of two side lengths. the [[unit circle]] is used to visualize the outputs of the trig functions